 Full board reviews are conducted on the 3rd Friday of every month (except on July and August).
-For more information contact: SLC-REB at email@example.com or contact the Research Ethics Officer, Jeremy Butler.
+For more information contact: SLC-REB at email@example.com.

 All external researchers are required to obtain SLC-REB clearance before they can use college resources or begin recruiting any faculty, staff or students as participants at any of the St. Lawrence College campuses.
 External researchers will be required to submit the SLC-REB Application Form (Researchers).
 Additionally, researchers will be required to have appropriate College Department level approval for recruitment of participants or use of College resources to support the research project.